-After an incident of sexual assault, dating violence or domestic violence, the victim should consider seeking medical attention as soon as possible at a local area hospital offering physical evidence recovery kit collection/access to forensic nurse examiners/sexual assault nurse practitioners.
-In Massachusetts, evidence may be collected even if you chose not to make a report to law enforcement.
-Anonymous Reporting is the decision by a victim not to report a sexual assault, or to file an anonymous report with law enforcement, which may occur for a variety of reasons.
-Pursuant to MGL c112, § 12A/2, regardless of the victim's decision to report the assault to law enforcement, when a victim seeks medical treatment, the hospital is required to report the assault to the law enforcement entity of the jurisdiction using a Provider Sexual Crime Report (PSCR) without reference to the patient's name or address.
-It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence may be preserved that may assist in proving that the alleged criminal offense occurred/or is occurring or may be helpful in obtaining a protection order.
+After an incident of sexual assault, dating violence or domestic violence, the victim should go to a safe place, and seek medical attention as soon as possible.
+It is recommended that a physical exam be conducted within 72 hours of the Sexual Assault.
+Submitting to a physical exam does not mean that a victim is required to press charges.
+This action merely preserves the option to do so.
+In Massachusetts, evidence may be collected even if you chose not to make a report to law enforcement.1 Anonymous Reporting is the decision by a victim not to report a sexual assault, or to file an anonymous report with law enforcement, which may occur for a variety of reasons.
+Pursuant to MGL c112, § 12A1/2, regardless of the victim's decision to report the assault to law enforcement, when a victim seeks medical treatment, the hospital is required to report the assault to the law enforcement entity of the jurisdiction using a Provider Sexual Crime Report (PSCR) without reference to the patient's name or address.

-In cases of sexual assault, dating violence or domestic violence, victims should elect to have a forensic examination done at a local hospital from a specially trained Sexual Assault Nurse Examiner (SANE) nurse.
-There are SANE nurses on call at the Lawrence General Hospital (978-683-4000 ext.
+There are local area hospitals which offer physical evidence recovery kit collection/access to forensic nurse examiners/sexual assault nurse practitioners.
+If victims should elect to have a forensic examination done at a local hospital from a specially trained Sexual Assault Nurse Examiner (SANE) nurse, there are SANE nurses at Lawrence General Hospital (978-683-4000 ext.
 2500) 1 General St Lawrence, MA 01841, Lowell General Hospital (978-937-6000) 295 Varnum Ave Lowell, MA 01854, and in the Boston area, Boston Medical Center (617.638.8000) One Medical Center Place Boston, MA 02118.
-Choosing to obtain a forensic examination does not require the victim to file a police report.
-Having a forensic examination conducted does help to preserve evidence should the victim choose to file a police report later.
-In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of sexually transmitted diseases, and/or pregnancy if the victim is a female.
+Again, choosing to obtain a forensic examination does not require the victim to file a police report.
+Having a forensic examination helps preserve evidence should the victim file a police report later.

+If a victim does not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of sexually transmitted diseases, and pregnancy, if the victim is a female.

-Victims of sexual assault, domestic violence, stalking and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of document, if they have any, that would be useful NECC adjudicators/investigators or police.
+Additionally, Victims of sexual assault, domestic violence, stalking and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of documents, if they have any, that would be useful for NECC adjudicators/investigators or police.